TEN7-Archive/tractorbeam/README.md

       endpoint: "https://sfo2.digitaloceanspaces.com"
 ```

-* **project** is the project ID on Platform.sh.
+* **project** is the project ID on platform.sh.
 Required.
 * **environment** is the environment to back up.
 Optional, defaults to `master`.
 * **relationship** is the name of the database relationship to back up.
 Required.
-* **cliTokenFile** is the full path inside the container to a file containing the [Platform.sh CLI token](https://docs.platform.sh/gettingstarted/cli/api-tokens.html).
+* **cliTokenFile** is the full path inside the container to a file containing the [platform.sh CLI token](https://docs.platform.sh/gettingstarted/cli/api-tokens.html).
 Optional.
-* **cliToken** is your Platform.sh CLI token.
+* **cliToken** is your platform.sh CLI token.
 Optional if `cliTokenFile` is defined.
-* **identityFile** is the full path inside the container to an SSH private key associated with your Platform.sh account.
+* **identityFile** is the full path inside the container to an SSH private key associated with your platform.sh account.
 The public key must be in the same directory.
 Required.

-Note that you can associate multiple SSH keys with your Platform.sh account.
+Note that you can associate multiple SSH keys with your platform.sh account.
 It is highly recommended to create a dedicated key for Tractorbeam, rather than share your existing key.

 ## Backing up files